 If a story has a lot of sex and/or has graphic sex scenes but the plot focuses on something else, it’s erotic fiction.

 - Porn: I consider pornography visual and erotica written, but besides those differences, porn is usually devoid of a plot outside of the sex, focused solely on getting the viewer off.

 - All sex and no outside plot: As referenced above, erotica can and often does go beyond mere wank fodder.
 While erotic shorts often feature little plot, many amazing anthologies and collections contain thoughtful, beautifully written erotic shorts that are about more than arousing the reader.

 - A well-developed story revolving around sex: On the other extreme of the erotica debate, many erotica authors who write quality stories claim that erotic shorts that are thin on anything but sex aren’t erotica—they’re porn.
 I disagree with them, if only because their point of view is so overwhelmingly in the minority.
 It would be lovely to have separate designations for both kinds of sex stories, but for now, they both fall under the erotica umbrella without any neat subgenre designations.

 - A sexy story with an HEA or HFN: This is a hill I will die on.
 Erotica does NOT require a HEA or HFN.
 That’s a romance requirement.
 Some publishers equate erotica to erotic romance and demand this type of ending, but unless you’re writing for one of these publishers, you can give your erotica whatever ending you damn well please.
-This is especially true in subgenres like erotic horror.

 - Extremely graphic or crude: Erotica also doesn’t have to have explicit sex scenes, though most readers will want and expect it.